 A chipped or broken tooth deserves immediate dental care.
 Negligence could lead to infection, pain, or loss of the tooth.
-Watch out for common causes of chipping or braking a tooth.
+Watch out for common causes of chipping or breaking a tooth.
 Too late?
 Find out how to care for it, and how to fix it.
+Watch the short clip below to learn more about fixing a chipped tooth.

 Common causes of chipped or broken teeth are: